huangxiyao/casci/jenkins-docker/ReadMe.md

 ## The Jenkins CD image

 The Jenkins CD image builds on the Jenkins image and adds Java 7, Git, Maven and Ansible.
 It includes several plugins that are useful when using Jenkins in a continuous delivery pipeline.
 See the file `plugins.txt` for a full list.
-The image defines the environment variable `JENKINS_MAVEN_REPOSITORY` for use by derived images and exposes the Maven repository directory as a volume.
+The image defines the environment variable `JENKINS_MAVEN_REPOSITORY` for use by derived images.

 ## The Jenkins CAS image

 The Jenkins CAS images builds on the Jenkins CD image.
 The image installs CAS-specific Jenkins & job configuration and establishes the framework for a secured Jenkins implementation.
 It enables the Jenkins HTTPS port & disables the HTTP port.
-SSH, SSL and Maven security settings must be provided by a mapped volume referenced by the `JENKINS_SECURE` environment variable.
+SSH, SSL and Maven security settings must be provided by a volume mapped to `/home/jenkins`.
+The image also defines data volume mount points.

 ## The Jenkins Data Dockerfile